fractalscape13/FullStackAnimalShelter/README.md

 # _Animal Shelter API_

-#### _practice building an API_
+#### _Animal tracking system for dogs & cats in the animal shelter_

-#### By: **Joseph Wangemann** April 3, 2020
+#### By: **JW** April 3, 2020

 ## Description

-_This API allows users to GET, POST, PUT, and DELETE postings of dogs and cats in the animal shelter._
+_This API allows users to GET, POST, PUT, and DELETE listings of dogs and cats in the animal shelter._

 ## Specification user stories:
-* A user is able to GET and POST reviews about travel destinations.
-* A user is able to GET reviews by country, city, or destination name.
-Reviews are returned in order of highest to lowest rating.
+* A user is able to GET all animals in the shelter.
-* A user is able to see the most popular travel destinations by overall rating.
-* A user is able to PUT and DELETE reviews.
+* A user is able to GET an individual animal listing.
 * A user is able to receive a JSON web token (expires 1 day after issuance) by sending a valid username and password in a POST request to '/users/authenticate'.
-Web tokens are not currently used to authenticate user requests to GET/POST/PUT/DELETE reviews.
+Web tokens are needed to authenticate user requests to POST/PUT/DELETE animal listings.
+No authenication needed for GET requests.
+* A user is able to PUT (edit) an individual animal listing using bearer token authentication.
+* A user is able to DELETE an individual animal listing using bearer token authentication.

 ## Setup/Installation Requirements

+_Setup assumes use of Git version control_

 ### Install .NET Core